Sagebox/Sagebox-rs/README.md

 ![output-dev-slider-box-0](https://user-images.githubusercontent.com/70604831/174466571-6d968e7b-3e87-4cfa-8060-602137041084.png)

-The above code uses the Dev Window controls (one of a few ways to create controls in Sagebox), which creates a slider labeled ***"box size"***, with a default range of 0-100 and default value of 0, followed by a button.
+The above code uses the Dev Window controls (one of a few ways to create controls in Sagebox), which creates a slider labeled ***"box size"***, with a default range of 0-100 and default value of 0, followed up by a separate button.

 Sagebox puts these in a window for you, and will delete them later when the program ends or the window is dismissed.
 When you want to use the controls, you can just call <i>**`box_slider.get_pos()`**</i> and <i>**`my_button.pressed()`**</i>.
 You can also use <i>**`my_slider.moved()`**</i> to determine if the slider has been moved since the last time checked.